techshith/ems-using-react/README.md

 # Employee Management System

-This sytem is designed to manage employees within a given organisation.
+This app is designed to manage employees within a given organisation.
 Every action is data-driven and the app has a materialistic look and feel.

-# Tools Used
+# Tech stack Used
-For the project, these are the following tools used:
 - React
 - Firebase
 - Node.js